azzevedo/Droid-YLH/README.md

 [Based on YouLikeHits-Bot](https://github.com/i0Z3R0/YouLikeHits-Bot)

 This tool will earn you points on YouLikeHits site doing twitter follow and tweet likes
+# Warning
+It is functional but bug and errors may occur

 # Prerequisites
 - Latest version of Python3